 Happiness will come when all my desires are fulfilled.
 In reality all those things I was attached to and carried around like that million-dollar vase were promoting more insecurities, fears, and frustrations that I did not have enough or would lose what I had.
 Fulfillment of desire, money, property, prestige, drugs, and alcohol are merely short-term pulses of adrenaline and pleasure.

 How then do I gain access to happiness?
+What am I willing to give?
 Firstly, I needed to understand my false beliefs, so they would begin to dissipate and I would be open to happiness.
-My attachments, distorted perceptions and false beliefs had become a reality.
+My attachments, distorted perceptions, and false beliefs had become a reality.
 My fears were not facts and yet they dominated my life and the reality around me.
-I was cliff hanging.
+I was cliff-hanging.
 I believed I was hanging off the edge of a cliff by my fingernails, always one step from disaster.
 The imaginary cliff I had been hanging on to, was a fantasy mountain of fears I had created.
 As I began to face my fears, one at a time, the image began to fade until I finally saw myself standing on the floor, not hanging from a cliff that didn’t actually exist.
 It was not I gripping on to the cliff, it was my false beliefs, distorted perception, and attachments that actually had a hold of me.
 By realizing this, I destroyed their capacity to continue to hurt me.

 In my case, I have always been carried by the present moment and a higher power that exists in each moment.
 With my fears gone, I could acknowledge that which had been there with me all along.
 And then I realized I was happy.
-For others, the removal or the acknowledgement of fears is necessary to become open to the existence of a higher power to lead them to a happier life.
+For others, what am I willing to give or the acknowledgement of fears is necessary to become open to the existence of a higher power to lead them to a happier life.